-With Barcelona needing to win at Camp Nou on Saturday to claim La Liga, Goal takes a look at how their best player has been nullified by the Rojiblancos in recent meetings
+With Barcelona needing to score at the Calderon on Wednesday to stay in the Champions League, Goal takes a look at how their best player has been nullified by the Rojiblancos

 By Ben Hayward | Spanish Football Writer